 It is developed by encouraging curiosity and imagination about topics of interest, questioning, and exploring possibilities.
 While acquiring specific knowledge is an important part of a STEM identity, memorizing sets of facts and carrying out prescriptive procedures are less important than thinking about how ideas or facts are useful towards explaining or addressing issues of interest.
 Through problem solving, looking for patterns, making connections, hands on exploration and discovery, STEM activities are more likely to be experienced as rewarding.
 And, increased content and procedural knowledge follow as a natural outcome.
 Finally, STEM identity is encouraged by relevant role models and peers who help children and youth see that STEM opportunities, careers, and successes are accessible to people and kids like them.

-In this post, we review STEM books by black owned publishers and authors on this site and beyond that teach about STEM concepts and promote a positive STEM identity.
 Our focus is school age and older youth.
 See the following descriptions, images, and links for more details.
+There are affiliate links in this post.
 As an Amazon Associate I earn from qualifying purchases.
-There are other affiliate links in this post (⇔), which means at no cost to you, Shop With Leslie will receive a small commission if you use the link to make purchases.
+For these advertisements, at no cost to you, Shop With Leslie will receive a small commission if you use the link to make purchases.

 - Dr. Arlyne Simon’s book “Abby Invents Unbreakable Crayons” relays Abby’s trials and errors in inventing the world’s first unbreakable crayons.
 She even gets a patent for her invention.
 Trial and error are a natural part of science and it helps for children to know that you can learn important lessons when things don’t go as expected.
 It is written to promote children’s understanding of the scientific method, and comes with an activity page that encourages children to invent their own unbreakable crayons.
 It is written for children ages 5 – 8.
 Illustrated by Diana Necsulescu.